Everybody's Favorite Bagman: Production

 "Everybody's Favorite Bagman" was directed by John Patterson and written by Dick Wolf.
 It was produced in 1988 and was the pilot of the series.
 However, NBC decided to air "Prescription for Death" as the premiere episode instead.

 For this episode, Roy Thinnes was cast as District Attorney Alfred Wentworth.
-However, by the time the production of Law & Order began in 1990, Thinnes had already moved on to star in another series, and declined to continue the role.
-Steven Hill was selected as his replacement to portray District Attorney Adam Schiff.
+However, by the time the production of Law & Order began in 1990, Thinnes had already moved on to star in another series, the short-lived (two months / 12 episodes) Dark Shadows and declined to continue the role.
+Steven Hill was selected as his replacement, portraying District Attorney Adam Schiff for a 10-year (228 episodes) run.

 Steven Zirnkilton, who narrates the opening sequence in every episode of each Law & Order series, makes his sole onscreen appearance in this episode.
 He has one line of dialogue: "Look at that.
 Do you believe these guys?"

 Inspiration

 The episode was loosely based on the 1986 Parking Violations Bureau scandal that resulted in the death (by suicide) of Queens Borough President Donald Manes.